SzymKam/warehouse/readme.md

 "Main warehouse".
 - [Model 2]: StaffUser - inherits from Django AbstractUser.
 Add additional fields (position, medical_qualifications, qualifications_expiration_date, image).
 This model is used as default AuthUserModel.
 - [Model 3]: BaseMedicalEquipment - base for medical equipment.
-It's not user separately.
+It's not used separately.
 Other models inherit from it:
 Drug, MedicalEquipment, Fluid, Cannula, Needle, Syringe, BIG, LtTube, Gloves, SterileGloves, Gauze, NasopharyngealTube, OropharyngealTube, EndotrachealTube, LaryngoscopeBlade, OxygenMask, VentilationMask - each of them with specific fields.